 Obtain a material safety data sheet (MSDS) for the blast abrasive.
 Abrasive blasting with sands containing crystalline (free) silica can lead to serious or fatal respiratory disease.
+As OSHA recommends, do not use abrasives containing more than trace amounts (more than one percent) free silica.
+NOTE: Use only abrasives specifically manufactured for blast cleaning, that are compatible with the surface being blasted.
+Abrasive produced for other applications may be inconsistent in size and shape, and contain particles that could jam the abrasive metering valve, or cause irregular wear.

-As NIOSH recommends, do not use abrasives containing more than trace amounts (more than one percent) free silica.
-1.4.1 Selection of blasting abrasive can play a significant part in the health risk, productivity, and maintenance of the blast machine.
+- 1.4.1 Selection of blasting abrasive can play a significant part in the health risk, productivity, and maintenance of the blast machine.
 DO NOT USE abrasives containing more than one percent crystalline (free) silica.
-Obtain material safety data sheets (MSDS) for the blasting abrasive prior to blasting, paying particular attention the health risks and presence of any hazardous/toxic substances.
-Use only abrasives specifically manufactured for blast cleaning, and that are compatible with the surface being blasted.
-Abrasive produced for other applications may be inconsistent in size and shape, and contain particles that could jam the abrasive metering valve, or cause irregular wear.
+Obtain material safety data sheets (MSDS) for the blasting abrasive prior to blasting, paying particular attention to the health risks and presence of any hazardous/toxic substances. - 1.4.2 Abrasive Size: The choice of abrasive size depends on the desired profile, cleaning rate, nozzle size and availability of clean dry air.

-1.4.2 Abrasive Size

-1.4.2.1 The choice of abrasive size depends on the desired profile, cleaning rate, nozzle size and availability of clean dry air.
 Generally, larger and denser abrasive provide a deeper profile, while smaller abrasives clean faster.
 Most abrasive blasting is done with abrasive between 16 and 80 mesh.
 Larger sizes may be used if the nozzle orifice is large enough to prevent particles to pass without jamming.
-Finer abrasive is especially sensitive to moisture and requires very dry air to prevent bridging in the metering valve.

-1.4.3 Sand: Sand should never be used because of the respiratory hazards associated with abrasive containing free silica.

-1.4.4 Slags: Slag abrasives are compatible with the blast machine and accessories.
-Obtain a material safety data sheets (MSDS).

-1.4.5 Steel: Steel shot and steel grit may be used with machines.
-Shot applications may require the use of a pneumatically-operated metering valve such as the Auto-Quantum, to prevent surging at startup.

-1.4.6 Silicon Carbide, Aluminum Oxide, and Garnet: These are the most aggressive, high volume abrasives in the blasting industry.
-Aggressive abrasives such as these may be used, but the service life will be reduced on any equipment components which come in contact with the abrasive.
-Use a nozzle lined with boron carbide with these abrasives.

-1.4.7 Glass Bead: Most beads are treated to ensure free-flow operation even under moderately high humidity.
+Finer abrasive is especially sensitive to moisture and requires very dry air to prevent bridging in the metering valve. - 1.4.3 Sand: Sand should never be used because of the respiratory hazards associated with abrasive containing free silica. - 1.4.4 Slags: Slag abrasives are compatible with the blast machine and accessories.
+Obtain a material safety data sheets (MSDS). - 1.4.5 Steel: Steel grit may be used with machines fitted with a MQV Quantum manual metering valve.
+Shot applications may require the use of a pneumatically-operated metering valve such as AQV Auto-Quantum, to prevent surging at startup. - 1.4.6 Silicon Carbide, Aluminum Oxide, and Garnet: These are the most aggressive, high volume abrasives in the blasting industry.
+Aggressive abrasives such as these may be used, but the service life of any equipment components which come in contact with the abrasive will be reduced.
+Use a nozzle lined with boron carbide with these abrasives. - 1.4.7 Glass Bead: Most beads are treated to ensure free-flow operation even under moderately high humidity.
 Glass beads subjected to excessive moisture may be reused after thorough drying and breaking up of any clumps.
 Clean, dry air is a necessity.
 Glass bead applications may require the use of a pneumatically-operated metering valve, such as the Sentinel or Auto-Quantum, to prevent surging at startup.

-1.4.8 Lightweight Abrasive: Occasional use of plastic media, and most agricultural media may be used in a standard blast machine.
+1.4.8 Lightweight Abrasive: Occasionally, plastic media, and most agricultural media may be used in a standard blast machine.
 Exclusive use of plastic, or other lightweight media, requires a blast machine with a 60° conical bottom.